-I’ve tried countless salmon recipes and this one is without a doubt my favorite.
-You may have seen my sneak-peak post on Instagram last week, and I am excited to share the recipe for this Asian-Glazed Salmon with you today!
+I’ve tried countless salmon recipes and this one is my favorite, without a doubt.
+You may have seen my sneak-peak post on Instagram last week, and I am excited to share this easy, healthy Asian-Glazed Salmon recipe with you today!

 I always have the ingredients for this recipe in my fridge, which is another reason why I love this dish so much.
 From start to finish, this Asian-Glazed Salmon takes no more than 30 minutes – a weeknight win in my book!